aws-samples/intelligent-shopping-assistant/README.md

 ### 2. model deployment

+Optional, if you need customized models to be deployed.

 In the Amazon SageMaker -> Notebook instances -> SearchGuideNotebook

 * open Embedding_Model/bge_m3_deploy.ipynb to deploy the text search model